This Hot Cross Bagels recipe is a healthy spin on an Easter family favourite. They are a mix of a Hot Cross Bun and a Bagel.

 They taste and smell sooooo much like the real deal, that anyone can make at home!

 The base of the dough actually only requires 2 ingredients and doesn't require any resting time.
-It's the same recipe as my easy homemade bagels, with the addition of sultanas, cinnamon and mixed spices.
+It's the same recipe as my Protein Bagels, with the addition of sultanas, cinnamon and mixed spices.

 Ingredients to Make Hot Cross Bagels